A DEXA scan is a special type of

 During a DEXA scan, X-rays will be passed through your body.
 Some radiation will be absorbed by the bone and soft tissue, and some will travel through your body.

 Special detectors in the DEXA scanner measure how much radiation passes through your bones and this information is sent to a computer.

-Measurements are then compared to the normal range of bone mineral density in healthy people of the same gender and ethnic background.
+The measurements will be compared to the normal range for bone density in a healthy adult and someone of the same gender and ethnicity.

 Read more about how DEXA scans are carried out.

 A DEXA scan is a quick and painless bone scan and is more effective than a normal X-ray in identifying low bone density.
 It also uses a much lower level of radiation than a standard X-ray.